vstorm-co/.github/profile/README.md

 # Welcome to Vstorm's GitHub!
 We work hard every day to make [Vstorm a leading Agentic AI company](https://vstorm.co/) and support our clients from Europe, US and Middle East in  Agentic AI-transformation of their businesses.
-We are the first AI consultancy to be accepted as a member of [Agentic AI Foundation](https://aaif.io/)
+We are the first AI consultancy joined the [Agentic AI Foundation](https://aaif.io/)

 ### Our Open-source initiatives and contributions
 As a partner of PydanticAI, Vstorm contributes to the framework, delivering new tools and features required for smooth operations of agents in PydanticAI ecosystem.
 Check our initiatives: